Multichannel Marketing: Why You Need to Diversify Your Strategy

 Improved customer engagement

 Multichannel marketing allows for more diverse and personalized interactions with your audience.
 Gartner's 2023 multichannel marketing survey revealed that "54% of respondents [brands] that strongly prioritize first-party customer data exceed growth expectations through customer retention activities over those who don’t (35%)".
-This proves how valuable personalization is in For extending the lifetime value of a customer.
+This proves how valuable personalization is for extending the lifetime value of a customer.
 However, in order for personalization to be effective, you have to reach your customer base.
 This is where a multichannel marketing strategy comes in handy.
 With your customers ranging in preference of channel, developing a marketing plan across multiple channels increases the opportunity that you'll reach them.
 For example, you can engage customers through social media conversations, email newsletters, and webinars.
 Each channel provides a unique opportunity to engage your customers through personalization.

 Higher conversion rates